-• dfhack.regscript(name) or regscript(name)
+• dfhack.reqscript (name) or reqscript (name)

 Loads a Lua script and returns its environment (i.e. a table of all global functions and variables).
 This is similar to the built-in require(), but searches all script paths for the first matching name.lua file instead of searching the Lua library paths (like hack/lua).